 Lastly, ensure you include something regarding change orders.
 Once you get going on a project, you might find the defined scope will change.
 Clearly state how change orders are to be handled and how these changes will affect pricing and completion timelines.
 By setting these up from the start, you will help both parties understand what changes or costs may arise during the course of the project.

 If you need help with a scope of services agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.